Reliever inhalers in brief

 Is a reliever inhaler all you need?

-It’s quite common for people with asthma to be prescribed a preventer inhaler as well as a reliever inhaler.
+If you have very mild asthma, you may only need a reliever inhaler.
+It's quite common, though, for people with asthma to be prescribed a preventer inhaler as well as a reliever inhaler.
 This is because a reliever is great as a quick fix for a flare up of asthma symptoms.
-But it can’t do anything about the long term build-up of inflammation in your airways - you need a preventer inhaler for that.
+But it can't do anything about the long term build-up of inflammation in your airways - you need a preventer inhaler for that.